 In the current economic climate, numerous employers are considering redundancy, albeit that the possibility of unfair dismissal claims might put many off.
-However, a recent Employment Appeal Tribunal (EAT) decision signalled what many believe to be a change in the law on redundancy selection criteria.
+However, a recent Employment Appeal Tribunal (EAT) decision signalled what many believe to be a change in the law on redundancy criteria.

-It is a well-established principle that employers need to show that any redundancy process is fair, and that the selection criteria are objective and capable of independent verification through, for example, length of service, attendance records and disciplinary records.
+It is a well-established principle that employers need to show that any redundancy process is fair, and that the selection of redundancy criteria are objective and capable of independent verification through, for example, length of service, attendance records and disciplinary records.
 It means that the criteria should be measurable and not based on personal opinion.

 However, in the case of Mitchells of Lancaster (Brewers) Ltd v Tattersall, the EAT held that subjective criteria are not necessarily grounds for an employee to complain of unfair selection, noting that all redundancy criteria “involve a degree of judgment, but they are none the worse for that.”